scottzach1/Project-Beans/architecture_design/architecture-design.md

 ...

 ### 4.4 Physical
+This viewpoint extends to the physical hardware that the system will be implemented on.
+For the avionics package the view of the physical system includes two major blocks, the rocket an the base station.
+Interaction between these two systems is fairly limited as the rocket's operation is entirely autonomous during flight.
+However, radio communication still occurs throughout operation.
+Pre-flight, the system status of the rocket must be verified before the launch sequence is initiated remotely.
+During flight, telemetry is broadcasted and received by the base station, this is to ensure that in the event the rocket is not recovered, flight data can still be reviewed.
+Post-flight, the base station is to query the location of the rocket with the use of the onboard GPS.

+The function of the base station is to act as a remote control and data collection platform...

 #### 4.4.1 Circuit
 The circuit architecture viewpoint details the physical components of the avionics package and how these interact on the printed circuit board (PCB).